 Ms. Fein has been a member of the adjunct law faculty at Yale Law School, Boston University Law School and Columbus School of Law.
-In 2015, she taught a course on Banking and Financial Regulation at Yale Law School.

-She has served on advisory boards for the Practising Law Institute, Consumer Bankers Association, Banking and Financial Services Policy Report, the Stanford Journal of Law, Business & Finance, and other organizations and publications.
+She has served on advisory boards for the Practising Law Institute, Consumer Bankers Association, Banking and Financial Services Policy Report, Stanford Journal of Law, Business & Finance, and other organizations and publications.